-(1) The amount reported represents the fees earned for service on the Board of Directors and committees of the Board of Directors during fiscal 2016.
+(1) The amount reported represents the fees earned for service on the Board of Directors and committees of the Board of Directors during fiscal 2017.

-- (2) The amounts reported in these columns represents the aggregate grant date fair value for financial statement reporting purposes of stock options or restricted stock unit awards granted in fiscal year 2016 as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, of FASB ASC Topic 718.
-These amounts reflect our accounting expense for these stock options or restricted stock unit awards and do not represent the actual economic value that may be realized by the individuals.
-There can be no assurance that these amounts will ever be realized.
-As required by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-For information on the assumptions used in valuing these stock options and restricted stock units, refer to the Note to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2016 titled "Stockholders' Equity." - (3) The numbers of outstanding stock options held by each non-employee director at the end of fiscal 2016 were: Ms. Davis (20,000), Mr. Galligan (169,100), Mr. Goettner (10,000), Mr. Mann (71,859), Mr. Parker (52,179), Mr. Pearce (54,442) and Mr. Wei (10,000). - (4) The outstanding and unvested restricted stock units held by each non-employee director at the end of fiscal 2016 were: Ms. Davis (9,615), Mr. Galligan (9,615), Mr. Goettner (9,615), Mr. Mann (9,615), Mr. Parker (9,615), Mr. Pearce (9,615), and Mr. Wei (9,615).
+2) The amounts reported in these columns represents the aggregate grant date fair value for financial statement reporting purposes of restricted stock unit awards granted in fiscal year 2017 as determined in accordance with the Financial Accounting Standards Board Accounting Standards Codification Topic 718, of FASB ASC Topic 718.
+These amounts reflect our accounting expense for these restricted stock unit awards and do not represent the actual economic value that may be realized by the individuals.
+There can be no assurance that these amounts will ever be realized by SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
+For information on the assumptions used in valuing these restricted stock units, refer to the Note to the consolidated financial statements contained in the Company's Annual Report on Form 10-K for the fiscal year ended January 31, 2017 titled "Stockholders' Equity."
+As of January 31, 2017, the number of shares underlying unvested restricted stock units held by each of the non-employee directors was: Ms. Butenhoff, 14,000; Mr. Galligan, 14,000; Mr. Goettner, 14,000; Mr. Mann, 14,000; Mr. Pearce, 14,000; and Mr. Wei, 14,000.
+As of January 31, 2016, the number of shares underlying unvested stock options held by each of the non-employee directors was: Ms. Butenhoff, 0; Ms. Davis, 15,000; Mr. Galligan, 16,771; Mr. Goettner, 10,937; Mr. Mann, 2,188; Mr. Pearce, 9,375; and Mr. Wei, 13,993.
+In fiscal 2017, Ms. Butenhoff was granted 14,000 restricted stock units in lieu of initial stock options granted to non-employee directors was: Ms. Butenhoff, 0; Ms. Davis, 15,000; Mr. Galligan, 16,771; Mr. Goettner, 10,937; Mr. Mann, 2,188; Mr. Pearce, 9,375; and Mr. Wei, 13,993.
+In fiscal 2017, Ms. Butenhoff was granted 14,000 restricted stock units in lieu of initial stock options granted to non-employee directors upon joining our Board of Directors.